manwar/python-guide/introduction-to-python.md

     print(users.get("unknown"))  # prints None

+In case, you don't want `None` if key is missing key then you can provide the optional value as second parameter to the `get()` method.

+    print(users.get("unknown", "Perl"))  # prints Perl

 If you want to add new item to a dictionary, then you have two choices as shown below:

     users["sex"] = "male"